patrinoua/patrinoua/README.md

 <!-- [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=patrinoua&show_icons=true&theme=cobalt)](https://github.com/anuraghazra/github-readme-stats) -->

 ### How I like my code
+I'm passionate about code quality.
+Details matter.
+This is why I prefer writing code that is
 - Clean (no semicolons, no spaghetti code)
 - KISS (Keep it stupid simple) and DRY (Do not repeat yourself)
 - Atomic & Reusable